• Skip to primary navigation

 5. Want to make it a meat sauce? - sauté your favorite spaghetti sauce meat and add the blended sauce to it before you put it over pasta.

-shot of roasted tomato sauce in white bowl with basil sprigs on top
+Close up of roasted tomato pasta sauce in a white bowl with fresh basil on top and tomato print linen in the background.

 Roasted Tomato Sauce